Applied Networking Technology 11 – Academic

 Exploring Technology 10 – Academic

 The goal of this course is to develop practical skills while working through the process of research and design, building models and working through programs to aid learning of products and inventions.
 These skills provide issues and opportunities to explore techniques associated with technology in today’s society and provide a foundation for future technology education studies.
 The course will require students to work individually and in a variety of group situations, incorporating techniques, tools, and attitudes found in industry.
-This is accomplished by engaging student in hands-on activities that contribute to growth in thinking and problem-solving skills.
-Students will gain useful experiences through drafting & design, construction, digital media, engineering concepts, graphic arts, manufacturing, processing materials, and robotics.
+This is accomplished by engaging students in hands-on activities that contribute to growth in thinking and problem-solving skills.
+Students will gain useful experiences through drafting & design, construction, digital media, engineering concepts, manufacturing, processing materials, and robotics.
 The three themes of this course are design, innovation, and problem solving.

 Home Trades Technology 12 – Open

 Home Trades Technology 12 provides a wide range of experiences and learning opportunities related to the trades.
 As a result of this course, students will develop some of the skills and knowledge necessary to participate in the home construction industry.
 Hands-on projects will focus on the areas of construction, electrical, and plumbing trades.
 In addition, the course will look at business and environmental practices related to these trades, while developing a focus on safety and employability skills.

 - Contracting – skills in a business, inspecting, estimating, sub- contracting, budgeting

 Production Technology 11 emphasizes custom production in the wood lab.
 The intention of the course is to give students a firm foundation in the principles of proper design, tool use, safety and machine maintenance.
 Projects in the course will be based on the design, planning, finishing of the project, as well as sound construction techniques.
 Each of the projects will attempt to teach a different type of production and it associated techniques.
 Since this is a hands-on course, attendance is very important in achieving the goals of the program.